christophhagen/BinaryCodable/README.md

  ```

  The `FixedSize` wrapper is available to all `Varint` types: `Int`, `UInt`, `Int32`, `UInt32`, `Int64`, and `UInt64`.

- #### Other property wrappers

- There is an additional `SignedValue` wrapper, which is only useful when encoding in [protobuf-compatible format](ProtobufSupport.md#signed-integers).

 ### Options

 #### Sorting keys

 The `BinaryEncoder` provides the `sortKeysDuringEncoding` option, which forces fields in "keyed" containers, such as `struct` properties (and some dictionaries), to be sorted in the binary data.
 This sorting is done by using either the [integer keys](#coding-keys) (if defined), or the property names.
 Dictionaries with `Int` or `String` keys are also sorted.

 Sorting the binary data does not influence decoding, but introduces a computation penalty during encoding.
 It should therefore only be used if the binary data must be consistent across multiple invocations.

-**Note:** The `sortKeysDuringEncoding` option does not *neccessarily* guarantee deterministic binary data, and should be used with care.
+**Note:** The `sortKeysDuringEncoding` option does **not** guarantee deterministic binary data, and should be used with care.

-#### Encoding optionals in arrays

-Sequences of `Optional` values (like arrays, sets, ...) are normally encoded one additional byte to indicate following value (`0x01`) or a `nil` value (`0x00`).
-This works well for all compiler-generated conformances to `Codable`.
-For custom implementations of `func encode(to: Encoder)` and `init(from: Decoder)`, the `encodeNil()` is *not* supported on `UnkeyedEncodingContainer`s.
-If you must use this option, then it's necessary to enable the `prependNilIndexSetForUnkeyedContainers` option on both `BinaryEncoder` and `BinaryDecoder`.
-Optional values are then encoded using a *nil index set*.
-The index of each `nil` element in the sequence is recorded, and only non-nil values are encoded.
-The indices of `nil` elements are then prepended to the data as an array of integers.
-During decoding, this index set is checked to place `nil` values between the non-nil elements at the appropriate indices.
+Elements of any non-ordered types (Sets, Dictionaries) will appear in random order in the binary data.

 ### Stream encoding and decoding